 Before we get started, I wanted to point out that the research I did for this article was extensive and time-consuming.
-They are a lot of articles written about the dividend tax credit and they cover a lot of the technical aspects, but none of them simplified anything.
+There are a lot of articles written about the dividend tax credit and they cover a lot of the technical aspects, but none of them simplified anything.
 One of the annoying side-effects of limited FIRE content is the complex and scattered valuable information.
 If there is one thing I love about the FIRE movement, it has embraced simplicity as one of its core values and I hope to consolidate all of that data into one easy-to-read blog.

 The DTC is a non-refundable federal tax credit aimed at reducing 'double taxation'.
 When corporations pay a dividend to your taxable account, a taxable event occurs and you must report each dividend to the CRA every March.
-Since the corporations have already paid the taxes on this money, its taxed again when you receive it.
+Since the corporations have already paid the taxes on this money, it's taxed again when you receive it.

 Assuming our government feels bad about this, they allow Canadians to apply for the DTC and they'll waive the taxes depending on your dollar amount gained, your income from other sources and the province you live in.
-It gets more complex than that but its not relevant to the simplicity of FIRE I mentioned before.
+It gets more complex than that but it's not relevant to the simplicity of FIRE I mentioned before.

 Taxable Income: $55,000